OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 The custom functions project that you created contains some prebuilt custom functions, defined within the **./src/functions/functions.js** file.
 The **./manifest.xml** file specifies that all custom functions belong to the `CONTOSO` namespace.
 You'll use the CONTOSO namespace to access the custom functions in Excel.

-Next you'll try out the `ADD` custom function by completing the following steps:
+Next you'll try out the `ADD` custom function by completing the following steps.

 1. In Excel, go to any cell and enter `=CONTOSO`.
 Notice that the autocomplete menu shows the list of all functions in the `CONTOSO` namespace.